markuskimius/uskit/docs/index.rst

 Overview
 --------

-`uskit <https://github.com/markuskimius/uskit>`_ aims to provide the essential components of a simple service.
+`uskit <https://github.com/markuskimius/uskit>`_ aims to provide the essentials for a simple microservice.
 It comes with:

 * A databaase to store data.
 * A server API to publish the data, and receive requests to modify it.